Connect with us

 She takes out her phone.
 She opens the government feedback portal she learned about through a community awareness campaign.
 She selects “Drainage” from the category list.
 She drops a pin at the location.
 She types a brief description: “Drainage blocked behind Mama Cassa’s shop on Uselu Road.”
 She submits.

-Within minutes, she may receive an SMS: “Your report #DR-2026-0842 has been received.
+Within minutes, she is liable to receive an SMS: “Your report #DR-2026-0842 has been received.
 You will be notified when action is taken.”

 Three days later, she passes the location and sees workers clearing the drain.
-That evening, she may receive another SMS: “Report #DR-2026-0842 has been resolved.
+That evening, she stands a chance of receiving another SMS: “Report #DR-2026-0842 has been resolved.
 Thank you for helping keep Benin City clean.”

-She may feel heard.
-She may feel useful.
+She is apt to feel heard.
+She is likely to feel useful.
 The next time she sees a problem, she may report it again.

-This is the loop that functional citizen engagement can create.
+This is the loop that functional citizen engagement creates.

 The Government Experience